-Vegetation and vegetation types have not been surveyed and mapped, so no specific information is available.
+Vegetation and vegetation types have not been surveyed and mapped, so little specific information is available.
+There is however registered Puccinellia vahliana who is listed as NT in the national red list.

 22. Noteworthy fauna:

 Provide additional information on particular species and why they are noteworthy (expanding as necessary on information provided in 12.
 Justification for the application of the Criteria) indicating, e.g., which species/communities are unique, rare, endangered or biogeographically important, etc., including count data.
 Do not include here taxonomic lists of species present - these may be supplied as supplementary information to the RIS.